chanmix51/elcaro/documentation/article.md

     );
 ```

-We see here the employee structure is strongly typed using contraints.
-For the exmaple sake, there is a constraint on the age of the employee to prevent people less than 18 years old to be be stored in the table.
+We see here the employee structure is strongly typed using constraints.
+For the example sake, there is a constraint on the age of the employee to prevent people less than 18 years old to be be stored in the table.
 Each employee has to belong to a department since the `department_id` foreign key to the `department` table cannot be null.

 A data sample can be found online in [this gist](https://gist.github.com/raw/4664191/c1fbaba2c82b4d2950709ec2c208852894d16152/structure.sql "wget me").